Depression

 - Not sleeping

 Depressive and manic episodes rarely follow a pattern.
-It’s true that clinical depression comes in “waves.”
+Clinical depression indeed comes in “waves.”
 However, for most people, their “emotional baseline” when they’re not in the middle of a depressive episode is generally less aggressive and less recognizable than mania.

 As the weather gets gloomy, our emotions tend to follow.
 Feeling down or tired in winter happens to a lot of people.
 For some, it’s much more than that.